 The group is open to anyone, if you have any medical history or you are unsure then please talk to your doctor before coming along.

 During the first few sessions there will be advise on buying the right footwear, so please don’t rush out and buy new shoes for the first session.
 However if you have nothing then we would advise going to a sports shop that has trained staff and a treadmill.
 They can then check the movement of your feet and ankles when you run (the technical term is Gait Analysis).

 One local shop that do this is Mammoth Lifestyle & Fitness (You need an appointment please check the current cost.
 Milford – 01785 664228).
 Please ring them before you travel.

-Your first session will consist of introductions, talk about our club, some basic rules, talk about kit and then the first session.
-We will start with running and walking within Rowley Park on the edge of playing fields.
-After about 4 weeks we will ask you to join the Harriers .
+Your first session will consist of introductions, talk about our club, some basic rules, talk about the kit and then the first session.
+We will start by running and walking within Rowley Park on the edge of playing fields.
+After about 4 weeks we will ask you to join the Harriers.